hse-project/hse/CONTRIBUTING.md

 The HSE [test-runner](./tests/test-runner) will `fork(2)` the actual test.
 Without the above command, you will not actually debug what you think you are.

-#### Replicating CI build checks
+#### Replicating CI Build Checks

 The CI runs the builds on ubuntu and fedora system with release and debugoptimized build types.
 To mimic the checks for build validation in CI run the following:

 ```shell
 meson build -Dbuildtype=${build_type} -Dycsb=true -Dinstall-tools=true \
     -Dinstall-configs=true -Dwerror=true -Db_sanitize=address,undefined